 The idea for SMART and many similar innovations emerged from the rapidly accelerating demand for data science at RTI.
 Over its five-year history, the RTI Center for Data Science has enabled our researchers to use a wide array of machine learning, natural language processing, computer vision, and other data science methods to solve problems with massive amounts and varieties of data.
 Data Scientist Michael Wenger and Summer Intern Caroline Kery were crucial members of the SMART development team and spearheaded key components of the year-long project.
 Michael said that building SMART was a terrific opportunity to use backend, frontend, and modeling skills and that “developing a full stack application to assist in data annotation brought many challenges but was a great learning experience.”
 Caroline said that the work was important to her experience as a rising graduate student, and she especially appreciated the mentorship from both Rob and Michael that helped her improve her programming knowledge and practices.

-Disclaimer: This piece was written by Emily Hadley (Research Data Scientist), Robert Chew (Senior Research Data Scientist), Gayle Bieler (Senior Director, Center for Data Science and AI), and Michael Wenger (Research Data Scientist) to share perspectives on a topic of interest.
+Disclaimer: This piece was written by Emily Hadley (Research Data Scientist), Robert Chew (Fellow, Senior Research Data Scientist), Gayle Bieler (Senior Director, Center for Data Science and AI), and Michael Wenger (Research Data Scientist) to share perspectives on a topic of interest.
 Expression of opinions within are those of the author or authors.